-While it is no longer mandatory to apply for a PIM there is a benefit for the designer to obtain one at the design stage.
+While it is not mandatory to obtain a PIM there is a benefit for the designer to obtain one at the design stage.

 The purpose of a PIM is to summarise the property information known to the territorial authority relevant to a building project and advise what other authorisations are required for the project other than the building consent.